cscorley/Kaleidoscope/README.md

    auto test = driver.newTest("A simple test");

-   // Add an assertion to the next keyboard report that will be
+   // Assert that the letter 'a' is part of the next keyboard report
-   // issued.
+   // that is going to be generated.
    //
    driver.queuedKeyboardReportAssertions().add(KeycodesActive{Key_A});

+   // Have some action in order to trigger a keyboard report.
+   //
    driver.tapKey(2, 1); // (row = 2, col = 1) -> A

    // Run a single scan cycle (during which the key will be detected as